FuchsiaOS/FuchsiaOS-docs-zh_CN/get-started/_common/fidl/_diagnostics_fidlcat.md

 component on the target device and monitors running processes.

-![Diagram showing how "fidlcat" interacts with the debug_agent service running on a Fuchsia device to monitor and debug FIDL calls for a given process.]
+![Diagram showing how "fidlcat" interacts with the debug_agent service running on a Fuchsia device to monitor and debug FIDL calls for a given process.]( /docs/get-started/images/fidl/fidlcat.png){: width="592"}
-(/get-started/images/fidl/fidlcat.png){: width="592"}

 Setting up the monitoring session requires the following high-level steps: